-North Shore Psychiatry Center operates on a fee-for-service basis.
-Payment for sessions is due at the time of the appointment unless alternate arrangements have been made ahead of time.
+North Shore Psychiatry operates on a fee-for-service basis.
+Payment for sessions is due at the time of the appointment.
 We do not accept insurance.
 This policy protects your privacy to the highest possible degree, allows greater flexibility in developing a plan of treatment with you, allows our physicians to spend more time with each patient, and optimizes accessibility to our staff and appointments.
 Many of our patients find this approach preferable.

 Some patients who do have insurance are able to obtain partial “out-of-network” reimbursement for fees paid particularly those with PPOs.
 After your appointment, you will receive a receipt for your visit, containing procedure and diagnostic codes.
 You then submit this receipt yourself to your insurance for possible reimbursement.
 Every company and plan has different policies and reimbursement rates.